solaranamnesis/ottohahn/full-text-english.md

 Olivine has no visible sheet breakage, enstatite and bronzite it is obvious.
 I depict a bronzite from Kupferberg, [Table 1 Figure 1](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_1-1_edit-b2.jpg), an enstatite from Texas, [Table 1 Figure 2](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_1-2_edit-b.jpg) (thin section at 75 times magnification) [Figure 2](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_1-2_edit-b.jpg) shows one the best sheet fractures.
 Now first compare this with [Table I. Figure 4](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_1-4_edit-b.jpg), a part of one of my favorites from the Knyahinya Meteorite (about 250 times enlarged) and you will probably no longer speak about the fact that the sheet breakage is the cause of the structural phenomena of the chondrite.
 Now look at all the tables and this explanation will be put aside once and for all.

 2\.
 If the inclusions of the chondrites consist of enstatite or olivine, or if they are glass: If that is the case, I ask, how is it possible that the same mineral, or glass as a whole occur, in such different forms (outlines and structures), and different minerals occur in such acutely coinciding forms?
-Look at a hypersthene, a hornblende, an augite!
+Look at hypersthene, hornblende, augite!
 Apart from some visible, easy-to-explain inclusions — (and this is not the case here) always the same picture!
 Of at most three minerals a hundred different images!

 A mineral is simple, it must be simple in its concept and therefore always gives the picture of a homogeneous mass (field), with some inclusions at most.
 How could the same mineral be present in such different structures, in such coherent forms that differ from crystal forms?